syncfusion-content/javascript-docs/js/Accordion/Concepts-and-Features/Header-customization.md

 {% highlight js %}

 [JavaScript]
-// Configure header expand event for Accordion
+// Configures the header expand event for the Accordion

             $("#accordion").ejAccordion({
                 events: "mouseout"